tochsner/phylodata/website/src/lib/docs/python_citations.md

 Additionally, you should cite all experiments you use.
 Calling `load_experiments` (or `load_experiment`) will automatically create a bibtex file with all relevant citations.
 By default, this file will be stored in the same folder as the experiments.

 Calling `load_experiments)` will overwrite any existing bibtex file.
-If you load experiments multiple times and want to get a bibex file for every call, you can use the `citations_file` argument to specify the location of the bibtex file:
+If you load experiments multiple times and want to get a bibtex file for every call, you can use the `citations_file` argument to specify the location of the bibtex file:

 ```python
 from pathlib import Path